-The Mutual Recognition Agreement (MRA) [PDF] is an agreement between the American Speech-Language-Hearing Association (United States), the Canadian Association of Speech-Language Pathologists and Audiologists (Canada), the Royal College of Speech and Language Therapists (United Kingdom), the Speech Pathology Association of Australia Limited (Australia), the Irish Association of Speech and Language Therapists (Ireland), and the New Zealand Speech-Language Therapists' Association (Incorporated) (New Zealand) to mutually recognize the certification programs in speech-language pathology that they each conduct.
+The Mutual Recognition Agreement (MRA) [PDF] is an agreement between the American Speech-Language-Hearing Association (United States), the Speech-Language & Audiology Canada (SAC), the Royal College of Speech and Language Therapists (United Kingdom), the Speech Pathology Association of Australia Limited, the Irish Association of Speech and Language Therapists (Ireland), and the New Zealand Speech-Language Therapists' Association (Incorporated) to mutually recognize the substantial equivalence of the certification programs in speech-language pathology that they each conduct.

-The MRA was signed in November of 2008 and went into effect on January 1, 2009.
+The revised MRA was signed and went into effect on November 10, 2017.
 Certified individuals who apply for certification by any of the other signatory associations after this effective date may do so through this agreement.